In Maternal-Fetal Medicine (MFM)

 - Dr. Luigi Mastroianni, Jr. – University of Pennsylvania

-- Dr. Frederick Naftolin - Yale University
+- Dr. Frederick Naftolin - Yale School of Medicine

 - Dr. Errol Norwitz - Tufts University School of Medicine and Tufts Medical Center

 - Dr. Mary Lake Polan – Stanford University

 - Dr. Edward J. Quilligan - Yale School of Medicine, University of Wisconsin, and U.C.
 Davis